kelsey-ek/of7azure/GUIDE/Failover.md

 ### 1.3.2 Use the custom Persistent Volume with repliated pod

-1) Check the access mode you want to configure and choose the storage service
+1) Check the access mode you want to configure and choose the storage service.

 - Access Modes